Struggling with Milk Blisters?

 - Keep your nipple moist with olive oil or Lansinoh lotion.

 - Avoid using soap on your nipples (your nipples produce natural oils for cleaning).
+Make a natural, gentle soap with your own breast milk.

 Call your doctor if: